Honaine

-Honaine is a town and commune in Tlemcen Province in northwestern Algeria.
+Honaïne is a town and commune in Tlemcen Province in northwestern Algeria.

 Geography

 The territory of the commune of Honaïne is situated to the north of the wilaya of Tlemcen.

 Honaïne is a port city on the south-western shore of the Mediterranean Sea.
 It is located north of the Trara Mountains.

 Located at the extreme north-west of Algeria, 60 km north-west of Tlemcen and West of Sidi Bel Abbès.
-There are beautiful beaches located near Honaine.
+There are beautiful beaches located near Honaïne.

 In 1984, the commune of Honaïne is constituted from the following localities: